dart-lang/language/resources/type-system/inference.md

     invocation.

-  - If `o_2` is completed with an error `x` and stack trace `t`, then `m` completes with the exception `x` and stack trace `t`. _Expression soundness follows trivially._
+  - If `o_2` is completed with an error `x` and stack trace `t`, then `m` completes with the exception `x` and stack trace `t`. _This trivially satisfies expression soundess, since expression soundness is only concerned with the value of the expression when it completes normally._

   - If `o_2` is completed with an object `v`, then `m` completes with the value `v`. _Since `o_2` is an instance of `Future<T>`, by future soundness, `v` must be an instance of `T`.
-Therefore, expression soundness follows trivially._
+This satisfies expression soundness, since `v` is an instance of `T` , and `T` is the static type._

 <!--